 When traveling all over Japan, I used to taste many special foods.
 However, not until I visited an island to the South of Japan did I realize how unbelievable the dishes were.
-Now, let’s explore specialties of the Southern Japan in Fukuoka city through our Fukuoka food blog — Visiting Fukuoka tasting special foods of the Southern Japan.
+Now, let’s explore specialties of the Southern Japan in Fukuoka city through my Fukuoka trip blog: Fukuoka food blog — Visiting Fukuoka and tasting special foods of the Southern Japan.

 From Ho Chi Minh city, it took only about 4 h ours to reach Kyushu, the centre of Japan by plane.
 Several years ago, I had to transfer in Hong Kong, Tokyo and then fly to Kyushu.
 Now the flights from the South of Japan to Vietnam, especially for tourists and businesspeople are very convenient at the price of 400 USD.

 In the Chinese language, Kyushu means a land of nine Prefectures.
 With a warmer climate, this place used to have a trade relationship with North Korea, China and even Vietnam.
 This place is a little far from the ancient capitals on the South of Japan, therefore, the cultural and culinary identities were preserved.

 On a sunny weekday, we followed Matsumura, my college, to Kyushu.
 As promised, Matsumura took us to enjoy the local dishes in Fukuoka city, his homeland.
 After wandering through many small lanes, I finally found a small restaurant, the doors of which were closed.
 Outside, it was decorated with white and black curtains and lanterns.
 Like other traditional restaurants, the room inside was decorated with lanterns, pottery, walls and sliding doors.
 In the middle is a low table for people to sit around without any chairs.
 The bowls, chopsticks and furniture are made locally.